 When you need to know where God wants you, or if you’re in the right place, stop, drop and pray.
 Then listen.

-Where has God placed you?
-What “loves” has He given you?
+God wants to bless you and use you.
+Where has He placed you?
+What “loves” or gifts has He given you?
 If they are from God, and used for Him, they will honor Him and encourage others in your path.
 You are a part of the beauty God created, and you can make a difference for Him just as He designed you to do.
-You may be wired to teach, warn, encourage, love, lift up, pray for, serve, give, or lead–however He designs for you, but it will be helpful and God-driven when you are compelled by His love.
+Whether you’re wired to teach, warn, encourage, lift up, pray for, serve, give, or lead–however He plans for you–it will be helpful and God-driven when you are compelled by His love.

 You see, genuine love is never excessive; it’s extravagant (and excellent).
 It’s never conditional; but it is compelling–because God put it in your heart.
 Love is not grating; it is gratifying, grateful, and guilt-free.

-The season of Springtime will pass again, and the hot summer, then cold winter will follow.
+Springtime passes, and the hot summer, then cold winter will follow.
 One season will find us in different places at different times.
 But in everything we do, we can find joy and purpose–and the knowledge that God has ordained it–even in the challenging times.

 God will define your place, your work, your words, and your activity in a way that will honor Him.